bugsnetsoftware/bugsnetsoftware.github.io/instructions.md

 Note for MAC users: you may get a message saying that the app cannot be installed due to an unidentified developper.
 In that case, you have to go in your Security and Privacy settings to allow the installation.

 ## 2\.
-Install R version 3.6.1 (if R is already installed on your machine please make sure you update to 3.6.1)
+Install the latest version of R (if R is already installed on your machine please make sure you update to 3.6.1 or higher)

 Download and install base R from [CRAN](https://cran.r-project.org/).